coreruleset/documentation/content/concepts/sampling_mode.md

 ---
-title: "Sampling Mode"
+title: Sampling Mode
+weight: 50
+disableToc: false
 chapter: false
-weight: 20
 ---

 > Sampling mode makes it possible to apply the Core Rule Set to a limited percentage of traffic only.
 This may be useful in certain scenarios when enabling CRS for the first time, as this page explains.